mzgh13/builder-os-ideation/research/Agency/Agency_Workflow_Research_Deepdive.md

 The AI component should initially be positioned as an "intelligent assistant" or "AI co-pilot" 84, rather than a fully autonomous operator.
 This approach focuses on augmenting the capabilities of skilled agency professionals by handling data drudgery, flagging anomalies, and drafting initial summaries or insights.
 This builds user trust and allows human experts to validate, refine, and personalize AI outputs, making them more likely to adopt and champion the solution.

 Considerations for UBOM Design to Support Identified Workflows:
-The Universal Business Object Model is the linchpin for CompanyOS's integration and AI strategy.
+The Universal Business Object Model is the linchpin for <SaaS-OS>'s integration and AI strategy.
 For the MVP, its design must prioritize:

 * **Granularity:** The UBOM must support task-level time entries and the association of specific expenses to projects and even tasks to enable accurate job costing and profitability analysis.
 * **Rich Relationships:** Clearly defined and robust relationships are essential: Client \-\> Project \-\> Task \-\> TimeEntry/Expense \-\> Invoice.
 For reporting: Client \-\> Campaign \-\> CampaignPerformanceMetric \-\> Report.
 These relationships will allow data to be aggregated and disaggregated meaningfully.